 A general rule for planting bubs is when a bulb has a pointy tip, such as tulips do, the pointy side goes up.
-If the bulb has sprouts but no point, the sprouting side goes up.
-Bulbs that have no discernible "up" side, such as poppy anemones, usually can be planted in any direction and the sprouts will find their way to daylight.
+If the bulb has sprouts but no pointy tip, the sprouting side goes up.
+Bulbs that have no discernible up or down side, such as anemones, can usually be planted in any direction and the sprouts will find their way to daylight.